macleginn/nocacoda/content/langpages/27_ArmenianEastern.md

 ## Armenian (Eastern)

-Contributed by Diana Mikaelian & [Maksim Fedotov](https://iling.spb.ru/persons/fedotov-maksim-leonidovich).
+Contributed by Diana Mikaelian & [Maksim Fedotov](https://iling.spb.ru/persons/fedotov-maksim-leonidovich) ([Academia.edu profile](https://iling-spb.academia.edu/MaksimFedotov)).
 The data were gathered in 2022.

 ### How to cite